Do any of us really enjoy visiting a gynecologist?

 1. You will have patients on the autism spectrum.

 People with disabilities may vary in challenges and characteristics, but we all still participate in the basic stages of human development: physical and sexual.
-Basically, it means people with disabilities (including autism) are capable of developing sexual desires, act on sexual needs, become sexually active, and getting pregnant.
+Basically, it means people with disabilities (including autism) are capable of developing sexual desires, act on sexual needs, become sexually active and getting pregnant.
 It also means people with disabilities can develop menstrual issues, fertility issues, STDs/STIs, menopause, cervical cancer, ovarian cancer, and genital-related infections.
 So individuals with disabilities need to be attentive to their physical and sexual health just as much as other people do.

 When it comes to discussing birth control options and STD protection, it’s important that you remain considerate of any concerns your patient expresses in particular methods.
 Sensory issues play a significant role in autism, and different people on the spectrum will vary in their tolerances in utilizing the available methods.
-For instance, condoms are extremely difficult to use for some people with ASD due to the texture, feel, and odor of the material (latex, synthetic, or lambskin).
+For instance, condoms are extremely difficult to use for some people on the autism spectrum due to the texture, feel, and odor of the material (latex, synthetic, or lambskin).
 You will also want to document any known allergic reactions (latex, oils, lubricant ingredients, hormone, spermicide, etc.).
 Once you are aware of the sensory issues and known allergies your patient has, it will be easier for you to make recommendations based on their needs.

 Unless there is a specific unrelated fertility issue, people on the autism spectrum have the capability to become pregnant and bear children.
 Although not everyone will be able to develop the skills required in parenting and raising a family, there are plenty of us who have that capability to raise a family if we so choose.
-Therefore, if a patient expresses desire to become pregnant and go though pregnancy, it is important you respond to their desires with respect and dignity.
+Therefore, if a patient expresses a desire to become pregnant and go through pregnancy, it is important you respond to their desires with respect and dignity.

 2. Accommodations are essential.
 Period.

 Re-vamping your entire clinic or office space may rack up some costs and effort.
-But you can see this as benefiting all of your patients… allowing them to take in the relaxing effects of ASD-friendly accommodations.
+But you can see this as benefiting all of your patients… allowing them to take in the relaxing effects of “neurodiverse friendly” accommodations.
 It will be sure to entice most anyone who walks into your clinic, and that’s well-worth the money (and the growth of your business).

 You can…